Si quisiera consultar a uno de nuestros abogadoas para mas información Contáctenos

 Buying a Dental Practice

-Purchasing a dental practice requires at least as much attention to detail as does selling a dental practice.
+Purchasing a dental practice requires at least as much attention to detail as selling a dental practice.
 In most circumstances, the purchaser is buying a dental practice for the first time.
 This requires immense preparation in the form of due diligence, tax planning, financial modeling, and negotiation by a team of trusted advisors to deliver the new practice in as good of a condition as possible.

 Hurdles in Purchasing a Dental Practice